protobufjs/protobuf.js/lib/tsd-jsdoc/README.md

   Wraps everything in a module of the specified name.

 * **private: `boolean`**<br />
-  Skips private members when set to `false`.
+  Includes private members when set to `true`.

 * **comments: `boolean`**<br />
-  Skips any comments when set to `false`.
+  Skips comments when explicitly set to `false`.

 * **destination: `string|boolean`**<br />
   Saves to the specified destination file or to console when set to `false`.

 Setting options on the command line
 -----------------------------------
 Providing `-q, --query <queryString>` on the command line will set respectively override existing options.
+Example: `-q module=protobufjs`